-10 The empirical results offered in the literature are mixed, depending on the the econometric technique used.
-Recent contributions on trend inflation specifies actual inflation as a sum of a random walk and a stationary noise (Stock and Watson, 2007; Cogley et al., 2008).
+10The empirical results offered in the literature are mixed, depending on the the econometric technique used.
+Recent contributions on trend inflation specifies actual inflation as a sum of a random walk and a stationary noise (see Stock and Watson, 2007, Cogley, Primicery and Sargent, 2008).
 In Juselius (2006), cointegrated VAR models include the inflation rate and the nominal interest rate in first difference.
 In the context of permanent technology shocks, Galí (1999) considers a DSVAR model with the inflation rate in first difference and a cointegration between the nominal interest rate and the inflation rate.
-See also King et al. (1991) for further evidence of the non-stationarity of these two nominal variables in cointegrated VAR models.
+See also King, Plosser, Stock and Watson (1991) for further evidence of the non-stationarity of these two nominal variables in cointegrated VAR models.